Risks and causes of CUP

-Different types of cancer have different causes.
-For example, smoking most often causes lung cancer and overexposure to ultraviolet light (from the sun or sun beds) is the main cause of skin cancer.
+Different types of cancer have different risk and causes.
+For example, the biggest cause of lung cancer in the UK is smoking.
+And we know that overexposure to ultraviolet light from the sun or sun beds increases your risk of skin cancer.

-Generally speaking, cancer is a disease caused by many different factors coming together, rather than one single thing.
-Our risk of cancer depends on a combination of our genes, our environment and our lifestyle.
+Cancer is a disease usually caused by many different factors coming together.
+Our risk of cancer depends on a combination of our genes, environment and lifestyle.

 How you may feel

 People diagnosed with cancer often feel strongly that they must find out what caused it.
-Unfortunately, for many types of cancer there is no obvious cause.
+But for many types of cancer there is no obvious cause.

 Cancer can just happen because of bad luck.
 Over years, a cell gathers changes to its genetic code (DNA) that eventually make it become cancerous.

-Being diagnosed with any type of cancer is difficult to accept and you may find yourself spending a lot of energy trying to work out what caused it.
-But often the cause is never found.
+Being diagnosed with any type of cancer is difficult to accept.
+You may find yourself spending a lot of energy trying to work out what caused it.

 Everyone copes with this in their own way.
 You may find it helpful to focus your energy on getting through your treatment and staying as well as you can.